JohnEarnest/Octo/docs/Manual.md

 - `i := long NNNN` load `i` with a 16-bit address. (this instruction is 4 bytes long.)
 - `plane n` select zero or more drawing planes by bitmask (0 <= n <= 3).
 - `audio` store 16 bytes starting at `i` in the audio pattern buffer.
+- `pitch := vx` set the audio pattern playback rate to `4000*2^((vx-64)/48)`Hz.
+Initialized at 4000Hz.
 - `scroll-up n` scroll the contents of the display up by 0-15 pixels.

 For more details, consult the XO-Chip specification in Octo's documentation directory.
-At time of writing Octo is the only Chip-8 interpreter which supports these instructions, but authors are encouraged to provide them in their own interpreters.
+Octo is the main Chip-8 interpreter which supports these instructions, but a small but growing collection of third-party interpreters support them as well.
+Why not add them to yours?

 Debugging
 ---------